Beckster6211/Beckster6211/README.md

 <br></br>
 Now getting into code and tech as I want a career more than a job with the end goal being not dreading the alarm clock going of in the morning (other than it being in the morning 🥱).
 <br></br>
-My github picture is my teddy Quackers, what I actually look like (Go Wasps! 🐝)
+My github picture is my teddy Quackers, heres what I actually look like (Go Wasps! 🐝)
 <br></br>
 <img src = "./images/Capture.PNG" width = "180px" height = "auto" />&nbsp; &nbsp;<img src = "./images/Becky Jones SoC Head shot photo.jpg" width = "auto" height = "180px"/>